 Since many chronic conditions are rooted in lifestyle factors, they can also be compounded by behavioral health issues.

 By addressing behavioral health concerns through BHI, patients find it easier to manage, improve, and successfully treat chronic conditions.
-Having a Chronic Care Management (CCM) program in place to work in conjunction with BHI provides a ton of value to both you and your patients.

 There are a number of ways to integrate behavioral health services with a primary care practice.
 In doing so, you’ll want to consider the following of your own practice first: